Vladimir Arnold: Later life and death

 In 1999 Arnold suffered a serious bicycle accident in Paris, resulting in a traumatic brain injury.
 He regained consciousness after a few weeks but had amnesia and for some time could not even recognise his own wife at the hospital.
 He went on to make a good recovery.

 To his students and colleagues Arnold was known also for his sense of humour.
 For example, once at his seminar in Moscow, at the beginning of the school year, when he usually was formulating new problems, he said:

 There is a general principle that a stupid man can ask such questions to which one hundred wise men would not be able to answer.
 In accordance with this principle I shall formulate some problems.

 Arnold died of acute pancreatitis on 3 June 2010 in Paris, nine days before his 73rd birthday.
 He was buried on 15 June in Moscow, at the Novodevichy Monastery.

+At Arnold's tombstone are engraved a quote by him and mathematical formulae from his discoveries.

 In a telegram to Arnold's family, Russian president Dmitry Medvedev stated:

 The death of Vladimir Arnold, one of the greatest mathematicians of our time, is an irretrievable loss for world science.
 It is difficult to overestimate the contribution made by academician Arnold to modern mathematics and the prestige of Russian science.

 Teaching had a special place in Vladimir Arnold's life and he had great influence as an enlightened mentor who taught several generations of talented scientists.

 The memory of Vladimir Arnold will forever remain in the hearts of his colleagues, friends and students, as well as everyone who knew and admired this brilliant man.